gristlabs/grist-help/help/afterschool-program.md

 {: .screenshot-half }

 Any of the fields associated with a class are available.
-If you examine the columns you add this way, you'll see that they are simply formulas of the form `=$Class.Times`.
+If you examine the columns you add this way, you'll see that they are simply formulas of the form `$Class.Times`{: .formula }.

 ![enrollments-view3](images/afterschool-program/enrollments-view3.png)